luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 #### Orphaned task

-If a task stops being updated by its bot after 5 minutes, a cron job will abort the task with BOT_DIED.
-This condition is **masked by retrying the task transparently on the next available bot**.
-Only **one** retry is permitted to not overflow the infrastructure with potentially broken tasks.
+If a task stops being updated by its bot after 20 minutes (this can be configured by `bot_ping_tolerance_secs` in task request property), a cron job will abort the task with BOT_DIED.

 If any part of the scheduling, execution or processing of results fails, this is considered an infrastructure failure.